pivovarit/parallel-collectors/README.md

 - Name your thread pools
 - Limit the size of the working queue
 - Always Limit the parallelism when processing huge streams unless you know what you're doing
-- Release resources if a submitted pool is no longer in use
+- Release resources after usage if a submitted pool is no longer in use

 ## Version history